-While most (71 per cent) of our workforce are employed directly through VLRS, almost a third (28 per cent) are contractors.
-These contractors are on long or short-term arrangements.
-Approximately one per cent of our workforce are casual employees.
+While most of our workforce is employed directly through VLRS, less than 20% are contractors engaged through a third-party vendor or labour hire company.
+These contractors are engaged based on operational work requirements and on a mix of long or short-term arrangements.
+Casual employees make up less than one per cent of our workforce on average over any 12-month period.
 VLRS has contractual arrangements in place to ensure any contractors undertaking work for VLRS have eligibility to work in Australia.